ipfs/specs/IPIP/0000-gateway-tar-response-format.md

 Manually created UnixFS DAGs can be turned into malicious TAR files.
 For example, if a UnixFS directory contains a file that points at a relative path outside of its root, the unpacking of the TAR file may overwrite local files.

-In order to prevent this, if the UnixFS directory contains a file that points at a relative path outside of the root, the TAR file download **must** fail by force-closing the HTTP connection, leading to a network error.
+In order to prevent this, if the UnixFS directory contains a file whose path points outside of the root, the TAR file download **must** fail by force-closing the HTTP connection, leading to a network error.

 To test this, we provide two car files: